gatkin/declxml/docs/advanced_guide.rst

 When using hooks to perform value transformations, it is a good idea to ensure that the transformations performed by `after_parse` and `before_serialize` are inverse operations of each other so that parsing and serialization work correctly when using transformed values.
-This is particular important when values are transformed into different types.
+This is particularly important when values are transformed into different types.

 Validation